alphagov/govuk_sidekiq/README.md

 What does `govuk_sidekiq` do for you?

-1. Makes sure Sidekiq can correctly connect to Redis, using the default environment variables (these are set in [govuk-puppet](https://github.com/alphagov/govuk-puppet)).
+1. Makes sure Sidekiq can connect to Redis correctly, using the default environment variables (these are set in [govuk-puppet](https://github.com/alphagov/govuk-puppet)).
 2. Makes sure that the correct HTTP headers are passed on to [gds-api-adapters](https://github.com/alphagov/gds-api-adapters).
- This means that for each request a unique ID (govuk_request_id) will be will be passed on to downstream applications.
+ This means that for each request a unique ID (govuk_request_id) will be passed on to downstream applications.
  [Read more about request tracing](https://github.gds/pages/gds/opsmanual/infrastructure/howto/setting-up-request-tracing.html).
 3. Makes sure that we use JSON logging, so that Sidekiq logs will end up properly in Kibana.